-Medical providers shall be required to meet certain qualifications to participate in Partnerships to ensure the delivery of high quality medical services.
-These qualifications shall be determined by rule of the Illinois

-Department and may be higher than qualifications for participation in the medical assistance program.
+Medical providers shall be required to meet certain qualifications to participate in Partnerships to ensure the quality medical deliverv of high services. qualifications shall be determined by rule of the Illinois qualifications Department and may be higher than participation in the medical assistance program.
 Partnership sponsors may prescribe reasonable additional qualifications for participation by medical providers, only with the prior written approval of the Illinois Department.

-Nothing in this Section shall limit the free choice of practitioners, hospitals, and other providers of medical services by clients.
+Nothing in this Section shall limit the free choice of

+practitioners, hospitals, and other providers of medical services by clients.
 In order to ensure patient freedom of choice, the Illinois Department shall immediately promulgate all rules and take all other necessary actions so that provided services may be accessed from therapeutically certified optometrists to the full extent of the Illinois Optometric Practice Act of 1987 without discriminating between service providers.